aspose-words/Aspose.Words-for-.NET/README.md

 + Minimal Learning Curve

-These example projects provide helpful demonstrations and code when using Aspose.Words for .NET .
+These example projects provide helpful demonstrations and code when using Aspose.Words for .NET.

 ##What's Included in this Examples Repository?

 ###Code

-All examples are each contained in separate folders at the root of the repository.
+All examples are contained in separate folders at the root of the repository.
 Each example is provided in both C# and Visual Basic.
 Each example contains a Program.cs or Program.vb code file.
 The main entry point for the examples is always found in this file.

 <table>
   <tr><th>Example<th>Description</th></tr>